DennisDurairaj/i2x-challenge/README.md

 ## Instructions to deploy the app on Heroku

-1. Download & Install the Heroku CLI from [I'm an inline-style link](https://devcenter.heroku.com/articles/heroku-command-line)
+1. Download & Install the Heroku CLI from [Heroku-CLI](https://devcenter.heroku.com/articles/heroku-command-line)

 2. Open terminal and login to your heroku account `heroku login`